Anonymouslemming/mailserver/README.md

 ---

 ## Basic Usage
-This assumes that all variables and templates are already exactly as you would like them. **This will not be the case!** For more information about customization and options available, *please* read the rest of this README.
+This assumes that all variables and templates are already exactly as you would like them. **This will not be the case!** For more information about customization and options available, *please* read the rest of this README and customize the vars and templates files with information relevant to your mailserver and the domains you wish to host.**

 #### Host to deploy